-My name is Amelia Beare, and I’m a PhD Candidate and tutor at Curtin University.
-My research involves culture, identity, the persistence of ‘human’ and the ‘non-human’ other, especially inside curated virtual worlds like computer games.
+My name is Amelia Beare, and I’m a PhD Candidate and Adjunct Professor (tutor) at Curtin University.
+My research involves culture, identity, the persistence of ‘human’, and the ‘non-human’ other, especially inside curated virtual worlds like computer games.
+My particular interest is with the world of Tyria, where I’m exploring ideas of race and sentience, with an anthropological bent.

 I don’t write much about this research in this blog, however!